-Oil pumps rely on oil to create the seals required for the gas compression; the oil is also used for lubrication between rubbing surfaces.
-The VLA has been using dual-stage rotary vane pumps for many years and they have demonstrated very good reliability.
-Figure 24 shows the rotary vane pumping cycle.
+Oil pumps rely on oil to create the seals required for gas compression; the oil is also used for lubrication between rubbing surfaces.
+The VLA has used dual-stage rotary vane pumps for many years, demonstrating excellent reliability.
+Figure 23 shows the rotary vane pumping cycle.

-Figure 24: Rotary vane pumping cycle.
+Figure 23: Rotary vane pumping cycle.

 The ultimate pressure of a rotary pump can be lowered by connecting two pumping stages in a series.
-Figure 25 shows how a two-stage pump is built.
+Figure 24 shows how a two-stage pump is built.

-Figure 25: Two-stage rotary vane pump.
+Figure 24: Two-stage rotary vane pump.

-An oil lubricated pump cannot be operated in varying orientations, and there is the risk of oil back-streaming in the vacuum space.
-However, the oil pump (Figure 26) has also an ultimate pressure an order of magnitude lower, which is important when a long vacuum line separates the pump from the vacuum vessel.
+An oil-lubricated pump can be operated in varying orientations but only through a limited range.
+If the range is exceeded, oil will spill out of the pump.
+The hose connected to the pump cannot be left under vacuum because the oil will backstream into it and could contaminate the vacuum space.
+A solenoid valve should backfill the hose when the vacuum pump stops.
+However, the oil pump (Figure 25) has an ultimate pressure one order of magnitude lower than the dry scroll pump, which could be necessary if a long vacuum line separates the pump from the vacuum vessel.

-Figure 26: Example of rotary vane vacuum pump, Alcatel Adixen 2021SD.
+Figure 25: Example of rotary vane vacuum pump, Alcatel Adixen 2021SD.